netboxlabs/netbox-branching/README.md

 ## Installation

+Brief installation instructions are provided below.
+For a complete installation guide, please refer to the included documentation.

-1. Activate the NetBox virtual environment
+1. Activate the NetBox virtual environment:

 ```
 $ source /opt/netbox/venv/bin/activate